At the End of Daybreak

-At the End of Daybreak (Sum Moh) (心魔) is a Malaysian-Hong Kong film released on 5 November 2009.
-It was directed and written by Ho Yuhang and has runtime of 94 minutes.
-The film had its world premiere in August 2009 at the 62nd Locarno International Film Festival where it won NETPAC Award.
+At the End of Daybreak (Sum Moh) (心魔) is a 2009 crime drama film directed and written by Ho Yuhang and has runtime of 94 minutes.
+A Malaysian-Hong Kong co-production, the film had its world premiere in August 2009 at the 62nd Locarno International Film Festival where it won NETPAC Award.

 Plot

-Tuck (Tsui Tin-Yau) is a 23-year-old Malaysian from a lower-class family, who lives with his divorced mother (Kara Hui) and generally lays about doing nothing.
+Tuck (Chui Tien-you) is a 23-year-old Malaysian from a lower-class family, who lives with his divorced mother (Kara Hui) and generally lays about doing nothing.
 He dates Ying (Ng Meng-Hui), a 15-year-old schoolgirl whose quiet defiance defines her character.